 Researchers are constantly looking for clues such as lifestyle, diet, and medicines that may alter the risk of ovarian cancer.

-Accurate ways to detect ovarian cancer early could have a great impact on the cure rate.
-Researchers are testing new ways to screen women for ovarian cancer, and a national repository for blood and tissue samples from ovarian cancer patients is being established to aid in these studies.
+Being able to find ovarian cancer early could have a great impact on the cure rate.
+Researchers are testing new ways to screen women for ovarian cancer.
 One method being tested is looking at the pattern of proteins in the blood (called proteomics) to find ovarian cancer early.

-A test called OVA1 is meant to be used in women who have an ovarian tumor.
-It measures the levels of 4 proteins in the blood.
-The levels of these proteins, when looked at together, are used to put women with tumors into 2 categories − low risk and high risk.
-The women labeled low risk are not likely to have cancer.
-The women called “high risk” are more likely to have a cancer, and so should have surgery by a specialist (a gynecologic oncologist).
-This test is NOT a screening test − it is only meant for use in women who have an ovarian tumor.
+For women who have an ovarian tumor, a test called OVA1 can measure the levels of 5 proteins in the blood.
+The levels of these proteins, when looked at together, are used to determine whether a woman's tumor should be considered low risk or high risk.
+If the tumor is labeled "low risk" based on this test, the woman is not likely to have cancer.
+If the tumor is considered "high risk," the woman is more likely to have a cancer, and should see a specialist (a gynecologic oncologist).
+This test is NOT a screening test and it is NOT a test to decide if you should have surgery or not.
+It is meant for women who have an ovarian tumor where surgery has been decided but have not yet been referred to a gynecologic oncologist.

 Treatment research includes testing the value of currently available methods as well as developing new approaches to treatment.

 When the drugs cisplatin and carboplatin stop working, the cancer is said to be platinum resistant.
-Studies are looking for ways (like other drugs) to make these cancers sensitive to these drugs again.
+Studies are looking for many ways to make these cancers sensitive to these drugs again.
+Different strategies include:

 Although carboplatin is preferred over cisplatin in treating ovarian cancer if the drug is to be given IV, cisplatin is used in intraperitoneal (IP) chemotherapy.
 Studies are looking at giving carboplatin for IP chemo.

 Another approach is to give IP chemo during surgery using heated drugs.
-This, known as heated intraperitoneal chemotherapy or HIPEC, can be effective, but is very toxic.
-It still needs to be studied and compared with standard IP chemo to see if it actually works better.
+This, known as heated intraperitoneal chemotherapy or HIPEC, can be effective.
+More studies are showing this to be beneficial and may improve how long a woman lives.

 Targeted therapy is a newer type of cancer treatment that uses drugs or other substances to identify and attack cancer cells while doing little damage to normal cells.
 Each type of targeted therapy works differently, but they all attack the cancer cells' inner workings − the programming that makes them different from normal, healthy cells.
-Bevacizumab (Avastin) is the targeted therapy that has been studied best in ovarian cancer, but other drugs are also being looked at, as well.
+Bevacizumab (Avastin) is the targeted therapy that has been studied best in ovarian cancer, but other similar drugs, like pembrolizumab, are being looked at, as well.